gopro/labs/docs/log/README.md

 #### Strategy 1: Expose for Middle Grey (Balanced)

-Place 18% grey at the GP-Log2 midpoint, approximately code value 456 out of 1023 (roughly 45%).
+Place 18% grey at the GP-Log2 midpoint, approximately code value 554 out of 1023 (roughly 54%).
 This gives the maximum balanced latitude — an equal number of stops are available above and below the mid-tone.

 **Best for:** Scenes with balanced dynamic range, controlled lighting, and predictable content.

-**EV Compensation in the LUT:** Moderate positive offset (typically +1.5 to +2.0 EV) to restore the camera's intentional underexposure relative to display gamma.
+**EV Compensation in the LUT:** Moderate positive offset (typically +1.8 EV) to restore the camera's intentional underexposure relative to display gamma.

 #### Strategy 2: Expose to Protect Highlights (ETTR — Expose To The Right)